dehesselle/dayzsrvip/doc/MANUAL.md

 ![alt-text](/doc/png/main_window_init.png)

 ### Description
 Most of the upper half of the window is the "local info" section __(1)__.
 This is where your own ingame name, server name and IP are shown.
 The lower half is the "remote info" section __(2)__.
 It shows everybody else's ingame name, server name and server IP along with a timestamp to indicate when the last update was received.
+You can clear this view by clicking the `Clear` button.

 You have to click the `Open...` button __(3)__ to select your `.DayZProfile` file that will be used to gather your data.
 Once you've selected a valid profile, the radiobuttons on the left side __(4)__ become active (well, the `on` button does).
-If you select `on` the plugin will start to send your data via textmessages to the TeamSpeak channel.
+If you select `on` the plugin will start to send your data via text messages to the TeamSpeak channel.

 ![alt-text](/doc/png/main_window_init_annotated.png)